krlwlfrt/bibliographie/README.md

 All done...
 You can now start using bibliographie...

-* You'll have a meta-topic called "Top" that is used as the top of the topic graph.
+* If you're new to bibliographie and do not have an aigaion databaase you'll have a meta-topic called "Top" that is used as the top of the topic graph.
+So put all your topics in there so they'll show up in the topic graph.